withastro/astro/packages/integrations/netlify/README.md

 ### Edge Middleware with Astro middleware

-The `@astrojs/netlify/functoins` adapter can automatically create an edge function that will act as "Edge Middleware", from an Astro middleware in your code base.
+The `@astrojs/netlify/functions` adapter can automatically create an edge function that will act as "Edge Middleware", from an Astro middleware in your code base.

-This is an opt-in feature, and the `build.excludeMiddleware` option needs to be set to `true`:
+This is an opt-in feature and the `build.excludeMiddleware` option needs to be set to `true`:

 ```js
 // astro.config.mjs